The following strategies for answering the free-response questions will help you on exam day.

 Elaborate on the evidence.

 Don’t just paraphrase or summarize your evidence.
 Clearly state your intent, then use additional information or analysis to elaborate on how these pieces of evidence are similar or different.
 If there is evidence that refutes a statement, explain why.
 Your answer should show that you understand the subtleties of the question.
 Carefully answer each part of the question.
 Be sure to use appropriate geographic terms, and refer to models or theories when appropriate.

-Answering free-response questions from previous AP Exams is a great way to practice.
-It allows you to compare your own responses with those that have already been evaluated and scored.
-Free-response questions and scoring guidelines are available on the Exam page for AP Human Geography.
+Answering free-response questions from previous AP Exams is a great way to practice: it allows you to compare your own responses with those that have already been evaluated and scored.
+Go to the Exam Questions and Scoring Information section of the AP Human Gography Exam page on AP Central to review the latest released free-response questions and scoring guidelines.
+Older questions and scoring information are available on the Past Exam Questions page.

 Pay close attention to the task verbs used in the free-response questions.
 Each one directs you to complete a specific type of response.
 Here are the task verbs you’ll see on the exam:

 - Compare: Provide a description or explanation of similarities and/or differences.

 - Define: Provide a specific meaning for a word or concept.

 - Describe: Provide the relevant characteristics of a specified topic.